aParsecFromFuture/MultilayerPerceptron/README.md

 ![alt text](github%20resource/app_graph_shuffle.png)

-#### Momentum optimization
+### Momentum optimization

 The momentum is a method for optimize the training phase.
 It has one parameter called "beta".
 I found that the best value for the beta parameter is 0.99 for my neural network.
 You can see my tests below.
-Every line represents mean of 10 tests and the error value is the sum of the error per samples.
+Every line represents mean of 10 tests.

 ![alt text](github%20resource/app_graph_momentum.png)

-#### Activation functions
+### Activation functions

 I added sinus function just for curiosity.
 I wasn't expecting even the neural network trained some way.
 Ironically it did one of the best scores.
-I don't know why.
+The error values are the sum of the errors per epoch.

 ##### For 2 hidden layers [64, 32]